kalymgr/Project-T-Cryptocurrencies/README.md

 Transaction rules:
 - Let's suppose a sender wants to send money to many recipients.
-Then a list of the coin transfers is made.
-The list of coin transfers will start executing until a coin transfer is found that surpasses the sender account total. <b>This functionality may change, depending on the needs.</b>
+None of the coin transfers will take place if the sender balance is not enough for the total amount of the coin transfers</b>
+-

 <h2>Transaction Verification </h2>
 When the sender wants to make the transaction, he signs it with his private key.
-When the block containing the transaction is mined, the transaction is validated (check if the sender has enough money) using the public key.
+When the block containing the transaction is mined, the transaction is validated using the public key.
+Also, the transaction will not take place if the account balance of the sender is not enough for the transaction.
+Transactions are verified according to the order that they are submitted to the pending transaction list.
+If a transaction in a block is verified, then one of the next transactions in the same block can use the funds from the verified transaction.

 <h2>Wallet balances</h2>
-When a transaction is verified, the wallet balances of the sender and the receivers are altered.
+To get a wallet balance, one can use the transaction input pool dictionary.